webvun/vogoor/README.md

 Command **npm run build** will run the script vogoor and watch for changes in your html files.

-This example uses the package [npm-watch](<https://www.npmjs.com/package/npm-watch>) to watch for changes in html files.
-Install it if you have not already done.

 ## How to use
 Write the css property as classname.
 Default value separator is underscore.